XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 9. **Third-Party Dependencies**
     - **Description:** Reliance on third-party services (like cloud hosting, APIs, etc.) can impose constraints based on their availability, performance, and feature set.
-    - This will need to be elaborated on based on P.5 - Required Technology Elements.
+    - The Required Technology Elements are found under "Required Technology Elements" in the [Project Requirements](#project) section of this document.

 ### E.4 Assumptions